Cardington Airfield: Media

 In 1993 planning permission was granted for construction of theatrical stagings and the site was used for rehearsals by musicians including Paul McCartney Band on the Run: 25th Anniversary Edition, Spice Girls, U2, Rod Stewart, One Direction, Take That and AC/DC.

 In 1968 some scenes for Chitty Chitty Bang Bang were filmed at Cardington Sheds.
 Also during the 1960s, much of the film Those Magnificent Men in Their Flying Machines was shot in the vicinity of the village.
 In 1971 the sheds appeared in the First World War war film Zeppelin starring Michael York.

 The Star Wars film series has used both Sheds 1 and 2 for filming.
 Shed 1 was used to represent the Rebel base on Yavin 4 in the original 1977 film, and Shed 2 was later used itself for the Yavin base in the 2016 standalone film Rogue One.

 In 2012, Shed 2 was leased to Warner Bros. and is used as a studio for film and television productions.
 Director Christopher Nolan has used this location to film scenes for three of his movies; scenes from Batman Begins, The Dark Knight, and Inception were filmed in Shed 2.
 Christopher Nolan returned to this location during the summer of 2011 to film the plane scene for his third and final Batman film, The Dark Knight Rises.

 Parts of Curly's Airships, a concept album from 2000, about R101, by Judge Smith, were recorded in the sheds.

 The film Sky Captain and the World of Tomorrow was filmed at Cardington in 2004.

 Rihanna filmed parts of her music video for "Shut up and drive" there.

 In Series 14 Episode 3 of the motoring show Top Gear presenter James May used Cardington as the base for his 'Caravan Airship'.

 In 2017 parts of the Disney film Dumbo were shot in Shed 2.

 Three Warner Bros. films were shot in the sheds along with Warner Bros.
 Studios, Leavesden were: Pan, Fantastic Beasts and Where to Find Them and Justice League.

 In 2023, it was used for a Channel 4 reality television series, Scared of the Dark, and Netflix reality competition series Squid Game: The Challenge.

-In popular culture

-In the children's science fiction novel Sister Ships and Alastair by Dominic Green, the Cardington airship sheds are the visible front of a vast underground complex equipping spaceships of the fictional Royal Space Force with cobalt bombs.